holepunchto/hypercore/README.md

 Options are inherited from the parent instance, unless they are re-set.

-`options` are the same as in the constructor with the follow additions:
+`options` are the same as in the constructor with the following additions:

 ```
 {